jestfs/jestfs/README.md

 [sbt](https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Linux.html), an
 interactive build tool for Scala.

-Then, to set the exection environment, insert the following commands to `~/.bashrc` (or `~/.zshrc`):
+Then, to set the execution environment, insert the following commands to `~/.bashrc` (or `~/.zshrc`):
 ```bash
 # for jestfs